simpleinjector/Documentation/source/lifetimes.rst

         scope.GetInstance<MainView>();
     }

-Advantage of Flowing Scopes is that you can have as many isolated scopes running side by side, for instance:
+The advantage of Flowing Scopes is that you can have many isolated scopes running side by side, for instance:

 .. code-block:: c#